-Hillside Park is a multi-faceted regional recreation facility on 100 acres of former state-owned farm land on PA Route 307, at 1188 Winola Road, in South Abington Township.
+Hillside Park is a multi-faceted regional recreation facility on 100 acres of former state-owned farmland, at 1188 Winola Road, in South Abington Township.

 The park is bordered by the Clarks Summit State Hospital and the Scranton Country Club, and contains the Abington Senior Center and Eston Wilson Lake located on its property.